ansys/aali-flowkit/doc/source/getting_started/troubleshooting.rst

 **Problem:** ``go mod download`` appears stuck

-**Solution:** This is normal.
-The command downloads ~500MB of dependencies and shows no progress.
+**Solution:** this is normal.
+The command downloads ~500 MB of dependencies and shows no progress.
 Wait 5-10 minutes.

 If it's truly stuck: